kstmostofa/laravel-smpp/README.md

 It requires the sockets extension, which is available on windows, but is incomplete.
 Use the [windows-compatible](https://github.com/onlinecity/php-smpp/tree/windows-compatible) version instead, which uses fsockopen and stream functions.

 **Why am I not seeing any debug output?**
-Remember to implement a debug callback for SocketTransport and SmppClient to use.
+Remember to implement a debug callback for SocketTransport and SmppSmppClient to use.
 Otherwise they default to [error_log](http://www.php.net/manual/en/function.error-log.php) which may or may not print to screen.

 **Why do I get 'res_nsend() failed' or 'Could not connect to any of the specified hosts' errors?**
 Your provider's DNS server probably has an issue with IPv6 addresses (AAAA records).
 Try to set ```SocketTransport::$forceIpv4=true;```.
 You can also try specifying an IP-address (or a list of IPs) instead.
 Setting ```SocketTransport:$defaultDebug=true;``` before constructing the transport is also useful in resolving connection issues.